michaelagbiaowei/altschool-cloud-exercises/Semester-Project/README.md

 ![Laravel RealWorld Example App](images/migration.png)

-At this point, you can now access our laravel application through the URL https://AWS-public-ip
+At this point, we can now access our laravel application through the URL https://AWS-public-ip

 ![Laravel RealWorld Example App](images/laravelRenderedPageWIthPublic-IP.png)